HumanCompatibleAI/imitation/benchmarking/README.md

     run_name="<name>"
 ```

-To run a single benchmark from Python add the config to your experiment: (what does this mean?? do we have an example Python experiment?)
+To run a single benchmark from Python add the config to your experiment:

 ```python
 ...